BrandNewCongress/DEPRECATED-website/src/static/site/goal.md

 # The Goal

-We want to end the poverty and suffering of tens of millions of Americans, reverse the effects of climate change so the world does not end by 2100, end our policies that keep destabilizing other countries, ruining the lives of millions abroad, and restore our democracy to go back to representing all of the people instead of just monied interests so we don't end up in the same situation again.
+We want to end the poverty and suffering of tens of millions of Americans, reverse the effects of climate change so the world does not end by 2100, end our policies that keep ruin the lives of millions abroad by destabilizing their countries, and restore our democracy to go back to representing all of the people instead of just monied interests.
 We believe these are dire issues and decades of undirected, incremental changes won't be enough.

 Our goal is to create a plan to fix the issues above and implement that plan by replacing Congress all at once with a Brand New Congress in 2018 that agrees to the plan.
 We want to create a Congress that represents and reflects the American people, is not beholden to a handful of wealthy individuals, and is full of honest people with a track record of service.

+# How can we actually replace Congress?

-Replacing the majority of Congress all at once might seem crazy, but it is achievable by running all of these candidates as a single, unified campaign.
+Replacing the majority of Congress all at once might seem crazy, but it is achievable by running all of these candidates as a single, unified, presidential-style campaign.
+This allows us to:

-// I AM HERE list why we want to run the campaign this way
+* Actually turn out millions more to vote in their midterm elections, which usually have extremely low turnout.
+One big campaign for a Brand New Congress will attract enough media attention, volunteers and grassroots donations to overwhelm those no-name, sold-out, unpopular incumbents.

+* Focus the grassroots energy and funding into one, big goal.
+It is possible to defeat incumbents backed by a few wealthy individuals if we have millions of people working together, but only if those millions are concentrated.

+* Gain huge economies of scale in advertising, direct mail, and staffing.

+* Use one constantly-improving campaign infrastructure as we move from election to election.

+* Have candidates without a lot of wealth and with no campaign experience run a sophisticated campaign by simply plugging into our well-oiled campaign machine.

+# The plan our candidates will enact once elected

 We are working on fleshing out the full plan we wish to enact, but we know it will include the following:

 * Rebuild the economy.
 Our mission is not merely to support policies that "encourage" or "incentivize" job creation.
 We wish to have the government invest in a massive rebuilding project in partnership with businesses in America that will create entirely new industries including ones focused on moving us rapidly to 100% renewable energy, bring back missing industries, and fix our current crumbling infrastructure.
 This rebuilding program will make America a high-wage and full-employment country.
 It will also position us well for the dramatic economic transitions that are coming as entire types of work become automated in the decades ahead.

 * Completely change our criminal justice system.
 The current system unfairly targets people of color, fails to address this nation's huge problem with rescidivism, and will be looked at by future generations as one of America's worst human rights violations of this era.
-We need to fundamentally change the way we think about criminal justice by switching to a rehabilitative system that spends  its money on integrating offenders back into society and focuses entirely on reducing our nation's prison population.
+We need to fundamentally change the way we think about criminal justice by switching to a rehabilitative system that spends  its money on integrating offenders back into society and focuses on reducing our nation's prison population.

 * Guarantee a higher standard of living for everyone.
 It is shameful that the richest country in the world sees the levels of poverty that it currently does.
 We believe rebuilding our economy will be instrumental in fixing this, but we also believe that all Americans should have a right to a basic standard of living that includes medical care, a good education including higher education, food, and housing.
 This is how we return the American dream which currently seems to have fled to Denmark.